Noch Fragen? Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

 Today Holland is synonymous with colourful tulip fields, similar to those in the famous Keukenhof flower garden or the unique garden museum, Hortus Bulborum.
 The country is characterised by its delicious cheese and stroopwafels, beautiful cities, thousands of bridges and flat landscapes, perfect for cycling tours.
 Holland undeniably has its own unique charm.
 The friendliness of the locals gives the country a warm and welcoming atmosphere.

 The man-made lake, IJsselmeer, also known as Lake IJssel, was named after its main tributary, the IJseel river.
 The IJsselmeer was created in 1932 with the construction of the 29-kilometre-long dyke where the former Zuiderzee met the Wadden Sea.
 The primary reason for constructing the dyke and creating the lake was to protect the coast from flooding.
-On our cruise “Sail & Bike Holland IJsselmeer” we discover the southernmost part of the IJsselmeer by bike and sailing ship.
+On our cruise “Sail & Bike Holland IJsselmeer” we we travel through the southernmost part of the IJsselmeer by bike and sailing ship.
 Though once part of the North Sea, the IJsselmeer is now the largest freshwater lake in Holland.

-Our IJsselmeer cycling tours lead through the polder land with its numerus windmills, passing through picturesque inland villages and by beautiful IJsselmeer beaches.
+Our IJsselmeer bike tours lead through the polder land with its numerus windmills, passing through picturesque inland villages and by beautiful IJsselmeer beaches.
 Once off the land and aboard the tall ship we sail the IJsselmeer between Enkhuizen and Urk.
 Further must-see places on the tour include historic ports and trading towns such as Hoorn, as well as Broek, a settlement established on a moor in the Waterland region.

 Enchanting fishing villages with colourful half-timbered houses and fairy-tale landscapes dotted with dykes: the unique Wadden Sea waits to be discovered.
 Stretching from the North Sea coast, between Denmark in the northeast and the Netherlands in the south west, it is the largest area of uninterrupted intertidal sand and mud flats in the world and a world heritage site.
 Here, where water and sand ebb and flow, the area continually transforms.
 The ecosystem is a refuge for numerous plants and animals, serving as a resting place for many birds and a source of food for fish.
 Dunes and dry sandbanks roll along the coast like a string of pearls and the natural elements of sea, wind and sun appear to dance with one another.